astronomer/docs/software_versioned_docs/version-0.33/logs-to-s3.md

 description: Configure Astronomer Software to forward logs to Amazon S3.
 ---

-If you're running Astronomer Software and are interested in making Airflow task logs available in an Amazon S3 bucket, you're more than free to do so on the platform.
+If you're running Astronomer Software and are interested in making Apache Airflow® task logs available in an Amazon S3 bucket, you're more than free to do so on the platform.

 For context, Astronomer Software leverages [Fluentd](https://www.fluentd.org/) as a data collector that is responsible for scraping and cleaning Airflow task logs to then send to [Elasticsearch](https://www.elastic.co/elasticsearch/), a search engine used to centralize and index logs from Airflow.
 The Airflow webserver pulls from Elasticsearch to render those logs directly to the user in the Airflow UI.